p-martinho/Enumeration/README.md

 There are other diagnostics reported for different cases.
 All are of type `Error` with an ID like `ENUMXXXX` and with a descriptive message.

 ## Generator Limitations
-- The minimum versions supported are:
+- The .NET versions restrictions are:
   - .NET SDK: >= 8.0.100
   - MSBuild/Visual Studio: >= 17.8.
 - It does not work for `abstract` classes.
 In the example provided in [Enumeration with behavior](#enumeration-with-behavior), we use an `abstract` class and subclasses.
 When using the generator, you can do the same without being `abstract`, check this [sample](./samples/Enumeration.Generator.Sample/Enumerations/CommunicationTypeWithSpecificBehaviour.cs).